 The Population Council has developed a contraceptive gel for men that can be applied once daily and absorbed through the skin of a man’s shoulders and upper arms.
 The gel contains the progestin Nestorone®, which has been shown to suppress sperm creation in men, and testosterone, which is already approved and marketed in gel form in the United States.

 Previous clinical studies conducted with the Clinical Trial Network of the NICHD indicate that the use of the Nestorone®/Testosterone gel reduced sperm production to a level considered to indicate successful sperm suppression while maintaining healthy testosterone levels, and thereby minimizing side effects such as lower libido, acne, weight gain, and altered cholesterol levels.

 Early research findings show that the Nestorone®/Testosterone gel is well tolerated with no serious adverse events.
 A Phase 2 study is planned to demonstrate the efficacy, safety, and acceptability of the gel when used by men in preventing pregnancy among couples in seven countries around the world.
-The trial is expected to enroll approximately 420 couples in 2018, and is sponsored by the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).
+The trial, which began enrolling couples in 2018, and is expected to enroll 420 couples in 2019, and is sponsored by the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).

 Steady delivery of Nestorone®/Testosterone gel through the skin would be an easy-to-use, reversible contraceptive method controlled by men – other delivery methods tested have included injectables and implants.
 If approved by regulatory authorities, the Nestorone®/Testosterone gel would be the first-of-its-kind contraceptive for men.